mouper/CITS3403-Project/README.md

 # Issue Creation Rules
 1. Use present tense verbage in title e.g. Create navbar component
 2. Add image of design
-3. List any reusable components + styles being used
+3. List any reusable components + styles being created
 4. Reminder to create new branch for issue